 “Kathryn’s style is clear, commanding and calm.
 The teaching was relevant and really made accessible to teenage boys!”

 “My daughter attended your workshop at the library today and came home buzzing!”

 Nichola Cox, Parent.

 Workshops can be tailored to your timetable but usually fit within the time frame of 50 – 70 minutes.
 A workshop is limited to a maximum of 30 students.

-- Character & Voice: Hands on practical session looking in detail at how to come up with ideas, how to understand and craft believable characters and how to free your own voice.
+- Ideas, Character & Setting: Hands-on practical session looking in detail at how to understand and craft believable characters and how setting is used to enhance story.
 50 -70 minutes

 Workshops require powerpoint, useful but not essential is a white board or an A3 flipchart – all students require writing materials!

 “Kathryn’s talk was engaging and lively – it totally fulfilled the ‘passion for reading’ brief!”

 “Flexible, funny and interesting, Kathryn is a great speaker who knows how to interact with her audience.”

 “Young adults can sometimes prove to be hard to engage and yet they were listening and laughing consistently throughout.”